Student Resources and Supports

 - The Multi-Faith Centre encourages interfaith dialogue and spiritual development.

-- My SSP provides students with immediate and/or ongoing confidential, 24-hour support in multiple languages.
+- Telus Health Student Support provides students with immediate and/or ongoing confidential, 24-hour support in multiple languages.

 - The Sexual and Gender Diversity Office provides resources, promotes equity and challenges discrimination.